 Rent to Own vs. Normal Renting

-Here are six common questions and answers highlighting the differences between a rent to own vs traditional rental agreement.
+Here are seven common questions and answers highlighting the differences between a rent to own vs traditional rental agreement.

 1. So what are rent to own homes?